 2. Make your leaves

-Divide your number of chains by 4 and make that number of large leaves and that number again of small leaves from my lovely little leaves post (I worked 24 chain so made 6 each of large and small leaves)
+and that number again of small leaves from my lovely little leaves post (I worked 24 chain so made 6 each

 3. Start the body of your dress